marios-zindilis/website-sources/posts/more-ubuntu/index.md

 ---
 title: More Ubuntu
 first-published: 2011-02-26
+description: Notes and thoughts on the latest changes in Ubuntu
 ---

 I 've been doing some Ubuntu-related reading, and I have to say my faith is shaken.
 I have been a user of Ubuntu for